-Team Fortress 2 has the spy.
-That guy who looks like he's guarding the intelligence could be a spy.
-The sniper on the sniper deck could be a spy.
-Your own team's spy could be a spy.
-You could be a spy.
+Team Fortress 2 has the Spy.
+That guy who looks like he's guarding the intelligence could be a Spy.
+The Sniper on the sniper deck could be a Spy.
+Your own team's Spy could be a Spy.
 It could be you.
 It could be me!
-It could even be—oops, a spy just killed you.
+It could even be—oops, a Spy just killed you.

 That spy checking is easy, effective, and ubiquitous, and yet Spies are still one of the most popular classes gives you some idea of what we're dealing with here...